ReganRyanNZ/songbase/README.md

 ### Book printing

-- First stage is to get a single song with chords in a copy-paste format.
+- [done] First stage is to get a single song with chords in a copy-paste format.
 - Second stage is to get the whole book as back-to-back copy-paste songs.
 This is probably the best state because people still want to edit and move things around.